CARV-ICS-FORTH/XHC-OpenMPI/cache_eng/README.md

 - `STOP_COUNTERS()`: Freeze the performance counters.

-See the source code for more specialized macros.
+See the source code for additional & more specialized macros.

-All macros integrate appropriate `mfence` operations, to ensure the profiled accesses occur within the intended observation window.
+All macros contain appropriate `mfence` operations, to ensure that the profiled accesses occur within the intended observation window.

 ### External

 Instead of adjusting the code inside `perform_test()`, one may define an external C source file that contains the communication scenario to execute.
 This is achieved through the `EXTERNAL_SCENARIO` and `EXTERNAL_SCENARIO_FN` macros.
-Makefile support automatically setting these macros through the `SC` and `SC_FN` parameters.
+The Makefile supports automatically setting these macros through the `SC` and `SC_FN` parameters.
 See the source code of `perform_test()` and `Makefile` for reference.
-Also, see the included prepared scenarios under `cache_eng/scenarios` for examples on the structure of external communication scenarios.
+Also, see the included prepared scenarios under [cache_eng/scenarios](cache_eng/scenarios) for examples on the structure of external communication scenarios.

 ## Time measurements

 Unless disabled via the respective command line parameters, the accesses to the shared cache lines are timed.
 The average latency across all non-warmup iterations is reported in the end.
-Two timing infrastructures are implemented:
-(1) `clock_gettime()`, and (2) x86's `rdtscp` (default).
+Two timing infrastructures are implemented, using (1) `clock_gettime()`, or (2) x86's `rdtscp` (default).

 When the TSC is used, in order to convert from TSC ticks to time units, the base frequency of the processor is discovered using `cpuid`.
 However, this may